krooq/blog/rust_package_system.md

 - A *binary crate* is formed either
   - implicitly with the prescence of a src/main.rs file
   - explicitly by src/bin/file-name.rs files and a declaration in the *package* Cargo.toml.

-These files are called the *crate root*.
+These files are known as the *crate root*.

 ### Module
 A *module* is a compilation unit and a namespace.